stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 ### Example: `relocation.c`

-In the example below we have a simple static variable
+In the example below we have a simple static variable:

 ```
 static int x;

-void set(int val) {
+void set_x(int val) {
   x = val;
 }